 When asked for clarification about whether Path of Exile 2 would probably launch sometime in 2022, Wilson said, "Yeah, I think that's accurate."
 He also mentioned that working from home during lockdowns had slowed production on the past few major updates.
 Nothing catastrophic, but it was one factor in the upcoming expansion being delayed slightly.

-There are 49,453 views in 27 videos for Path of Exile.
-About 5 hours worth of Path of Exile videos were uploaded to his channel, making up less than 0.75% of the total overall content on Action RPG's YouTube channel.
+At present, Action RPG has 50,555 views spread across 28 videos for Path of Exile, with his channel uploading 5 hours worth of Path of Exile videos.
+This makes up less than 0.75% of the total overall content on Action RPG's YouTube channel.